kailash-manasarovar/statement/docs/timeline/2023/december.md

 - A British woman living in Bilbao attended volunteering.
 - Her name was Jess and she was an English teacher, she said.
-- We had worked together and she witnessed first hand my exuberance which included singing and saying "said the actress to the bishop" at every available opportunity.
+- We had worked together and she witnessed first-hand my exuberance which included singing and saying "said the actress to the bishop" at every available opportunity.
 - Jess had a very pronounced twitch in her eyes.
 - It reminded me of my child sexual abuse PTSD symptoms.